How Flaxseeds Help MS Symptoms Naturally (For Under $5!)

 5 Delicious Ways to Get Your Daily Dose

-Getting your flaxseeds doesn’t have to be a chore!
+Incorporating flaxseeds for MS into your daily routine doesn’t have to be a chore!
 Try these simple, tasty options:

 - Morning smoothie boost: One tablespoon vanishes into your favorite fruit smoothie